Carl W. Akerlof: International collaboration

-Significant Discoveries
+Significant discoveries

-Akerlof is best known for his work in establish the feasibility of real time searches for optical transients and the subsequent observations of a large number of gamma-ray bursts and supernovae.
+Akerlof is best known for his work in establishing the feasibility of real time searches for optical transients and the subsequent observations of a large number of gamma-ray bursts and supernovae.
 He was also a participant in the discovery of TeV gamma-rays from the type of Active Galactic Nuclei known as “blazars”.
 NASA considered his discovery of optical radiation from GRB990123 one of the top ten discoveries of that year.
 His earlier work in particle physics has been widely cited.
 Most recently, his teaching activities have led him to introduce a number of astrophysics experiments into the undergraduate lab curriculum.